 I had some of my greatest days on him.
 His last King George was fabulous.
 Kauto Star was a brilliant horse and I was very fortunate to have ridden him.

-It is definitely the right time to retire Kauto Star.
-He’s old now and had a bad fall in the spring.
 Unfortunately everything has to come to an end.
-I look back on last Christmas when he won his fifth King George and I couldn’t see him doing it again.
+I look back on Christmas 2011 when he won his fifth King George and I couldn’t see him doing it again.
 What more did he have to do?
 What else could he prove?
-Kauto’s been a wonderful horse and he’s going out in good health.
+He retired at the right time in 2012.
+Kauto’s been a wonderful horse and he went out in good health.

 Kauto’s one of the greatest jump horses in history.
 Look at what he did in 2006.
 To turn up at Haydock and win his first Betfair Chase, two weeks later win the Tingle Creek, four weeks later win the King George, win the AON chase at Newbury and finish up winning the Gold Cup.
 That year was incredible.
 It was great to be part of such a run.

-Everyone in Ditcheat loves him.
+Everyone in Ditcheat (Paul Nicholls’ yard) loved him.
 He’s been a wonderful horse and nobody wanted to see anything happen to him.
-To have raced as often as he’s raced and comeback from some of the falls he’s had, it’s fabulous that he can retire in one piece.
+To have raced as often as he’s raced and comeback from some of the falls he’s had, it’s fabulous that he retired in one piece.

 Kauto Star was a superstar.
 He was a wonderful horse to ride and he gave me some of the best days I’ll ever have as a jockey.